 Survivorship Periods Explained

-Additionally, if your surviving spouse must wait too long to receive property under your will (six months or more), it could harm their eligibility for the marital deduction.
-This is true even if they are made in a qualifying trust or outright gift.
+Additionally, if your surviving spouse is forced to wait too long to receive property under your will (six months or more), it could harm their eligibility for the marital deduction.
+This applies even in the case of a qualifying trust or outright gift.

 State Laws and Survivorship Periods

 Even if a will doesn’t have a survivorship period, some states may require one.
 Many states require at least a five-day, or 120-hour, survivorship period.
-This law may apply to beneficiaries who inherit assets under a will, trust, or state law if a will has not been completed.
-Generally, this law doesn’t include those who are beneficiaries of an insurance policy, a pay-on-death bank account, or a surviving co-owner of property which must be held as a joint tenancy.
+This law may apply to beneficiaries who inherit assets under a will, trust or state law if a will has not been completed.
+Generally, this law doesn’t include those who are beneficiaries of an insurance policy, a pay-on-death bank account or a surviving co-owner of property held as a joint tenancy.

 States that have adopted the set of laws called the Uniform Probate Code, or the revised version of the Uniform Simultaneous Death Act, may have survivorship period requirements.
 To determine if your state has survivorship requirements, you may want to speak with your estate attorney to confirm.